sportiduino/sportiduino/README.md

 ## Cards

 The system uses cards NTAG213/215/216.
-As stickers on Chinese web marketplaces they cost about $0.1, 0.2 and 0.4, respectively.
-As key fobs the cost is doubled.
 Memory of these cards can keep 32, 120 and 216 marks, respectively.

 Also it is possible to use Mifare Classic 1K and 4K cards.